feelancer21/feelancer/docs/math.md

 1. The first component exponentially increases the feerate on a peer level when the channel balance leans toward the remote side and decreases it when it leans toward the local side.
 This component affects spreads and influences rebalancing costs.

 2. The second component adjusts all node feerates by the same absolute value.
-If the sinks are more depleted than filled, it increases the fee level; otherwise, it decreases it.
+If the sinks are more depleted than filled, it increases the margins; otherwise, it decreases it.
 This component doesn't impact spreads but provides more time for rebalancing, preventing rapid depletion.

 ### PID Controllers